-Worldwide there are different habits, regulations and options – this also applies to the sending and receiving of SMS.
-Would you like to target customers, business partners or external employees abroad?
-Then you should take the following information into account, which we have put together for you by the example of some countries.
+There are different habits, regulations and options all over the world – this also applies to sending and receiving SMS.
+Do you want to target customers, business partners or external employees abroad?
+Then you should take the following information into account, which we have put together in detail for some countries.

 SMS within Germany

-Prefer German-language messages, they are considered more trustworthy.
+You should stick to German-language messages, as they are considered more trustworthy.
 English SMS or faulty translations are often simply ignored by the recipient.

 A personalized salutation also strengthens customer loyalty and gives more confidence to the German, who is always focused on safety.
-He can now assume that the sender of the message means and knows him personally.
-With a professional gateway, you can optimally personalize even bulk SMS and send them safely, quickly and reliably.
+They can now assume that the sender of the message knows them personally.
+With a professional gateway, you can easily personalize even bulk SMS and send them safely, quickly and reliably.

 Since April 2016, social invitations have been blocked by network operator T-Mobile.